maurodelazeri/linux-installation-unattended/readme.md

 * Fully automated installation procedure.
 * Shutdown and power off when finished.
 We consider this a feature since it produces a defined and detectable state once the setup is complete.
-* Authentication based on SSH public key and not on a password.
 * Setup ensures about 25% of free disk space in the LVM group.
 We consider this a feature since it enables you to use LVM snapshots; e.g., for backup purposes.
-* Generates SSH server keys on first boot and not during setup stage.
-We consider this a feature since it enables you to use the installed image as a template for multiple machines.
 * Prints IPv4 and IPv6 address of the device on screen once booted.
 * USB bootable hybrid ISO image.
 * UEFI and BIOS mode supported.